Supervised Quadratic Feature Analysis: Information Geometry Approach for Dimensionality Reduction: Results

 \subsection{SQFA for digit classification with useful first-order information}

-To examine how SQFA performs when both first- and second-order statistics are informative, we compared the same eight methods using the MNIST dataset (Figure~\ref{fig:mnist}).
-Because MNIST digits are white digits on a black background, the class-conditional means are quite different, making them useful for discrimination.
-Nine filters were learned with each method.
+To examine how SQFA performs when both first- and second-order statistics are informative, we compared the same methods using the MNIST dataset.
+Because MNIST digits are white digits on a black background, the class-conditional means are quite different, making them useful for classification.
+The same number of filters were learned for each method as for the SVHN dataset.

-SQFA-H had the highest performance, followed by SQFA, SQFA-B and LMNN, which performed similarly.
-Interestingly, SQFA outperformed both smSQFA and LDA. smSQFA uses the within-class second-moments but not the means; LDA uses the within-class means but not the second moments.
-The pattern of results indicates that both first- and second-order statistics carry useful information for the task, and that SQFA exploits these two information sources to learn discriminative features.
+SQFA-H achieved the highest QDA accuracy for all values of $m$ (Table~\ref{tab:mnist_n_filters_qda}).
+For most values of $m$, SQFA-B had the second highest performance.
+SQFA was competitive, performing better than many other methods (it placed either 3rd or 5th across values of $m$, out of 12 methods).
+Thus, when the class-conditional means are informative, maximizing the Fisher-Rao distance can be competitive, but maximizing the Hellinger distance can be the best option.
+The conclusions are the same when using kNN classifier accuracy (Appendix~\ref{apd:knn}).